 Wheaton-approved Programs Abroad

 Students participating in Wheaton-approved programs abroad who pay tuition charges directly to Wheaton, may use their financial aid award and academic scholarships to fund these programs.
 The only portion of a student’s award that is not available for use in a Wheaton-approved program abroad is the work award; Wheaton does not replace these funds unless a student has eligibility for an increased federal Direct Loan.
-Wheaton’s Center for Global Education has significantly expanded the number of Wheaton’s program affiliations; qualified Wheaton students may now enroll in a Wheaton-approved program abroad in many countries around the world.
+Qualified Wheaton students may enroll in a Wheaton-approved program abroad in many countries around the world.
 Additional program affiliations are considered each year, in response to student and faculty interest.
 Program affiliations are also periodically reviewed and may be discontinued.
 To obtain a current list of Wheaton-approved programs abroad, contact the Center for Global Education directly.

 Wheaton-affiliated Programs in the U.S. (Domestic)

 Wheaton maintains affiliations with a very limited number of specialty programs located in the United States.
 Students participating in Wheaton-affiliated programs in the United States pay tuition and room and board charges directly to Wheaton, and may use their financial aid award and academic scholarships to fund these programs.
 The portion of a student’s award that is not available for use in a domestic Wheaton-affiliated program is the work award; Wheaton does not replace these funds unless a student has eligibility for an increased federal Direct Loan.
-View a list of Wheaton-affiliated programs in the United States and more information may be obtained from Academic Advising.
+View a list of Wheaton-affiliated programs in the United States and more information may be obtained from the Center for Global Education.

 Non-affiliated Programs Abroad